 Figure 2.
-Florida distribution of the Cottonmouth: Entire state Credits: Esther Langan, University of Florida
+Florida distribution of the cottonmouth: entire state.
+Credits: Esther Langan, University of Florida As a defensive response when threatened, cottonmouths often open their mouths wide, revealing the cotton-white interior (Figure 3).
+Young cottonmouths (Figure 4) are brightly colored with reddish-brown crossbands and a yellow-colored tail.
+When young they look very similar to the copperhead, and are sometimes confused as such.
+Be sure to check range maps!

 Figure 3.
-Adult Cottonmouth exhibiting mouth-gaping behavior.
-Credits: Steve A. Johnson, University of Florida As a defensive response when threatened, Cottonmouths often will open their mouths wide, revealing the cotton-white interior (Figure 3).
-Young Cottonmouths (Figure 4) are brightly colored with reddish-brown crossbands and a yellow-colored tail.
-When young they look very similar to the Copperhead.

-Figure 4.
-Juvenile Cottonmouth.
-Credits: Steve A. Johnson, U.S. Geological Survey Several species of harmless water snakes are often mistaken as Cottonmouths.
+Adult cottonmouth exhibiting mouth-gaping behavior.
+Credits: Steve A. Johnson, University of Florida Several species of harmless water snakes are often mistaken as cottonmouths.
 Water snakes are not venomous but they tend to be aggressive and quick to bite.
 To avoid confusion and the potential for being bitten, it is best to leave all water snakes alone.
-Copperhead In Florida, Copperheads only occur in a small area of Florida's Panhandle just west of Tallahassee, primarily along the Apalachicola River and its tributaries (Figure 5).